m3t4f1v3/ebbvn/script.md

 bgm raul/far.mp3 plays

 narrator: Esli, you knew deep in your heart that Beatrice was behind all this.
-The cat box...was the cake box all along....woah...
+The cat box...was the cake box all along...woah...

 narrator: Thanks to a GPS tracker that Ed stuck up Meepa's left nostril while he wasn't looking, he and Cat were promptly located under the floorboards.
 After they were hoisted up, it was explained that in the middle of the scuffle, Saoirse's vegan senses picked up on a non-plant-based foodstuff in the cake box.
 She immediately told Ed, who didn't take long to put two and two together.
 However, this meant Esli didn't have any cake for this special occasion!